kldzj/npm-pkg-versions/README.md

 ---

-This project was developed for usage within [Sport-Thieme](https://sport-thieme.de/)'s internal tooling.
+This project was developed at [Sport-Thieme](https://sport-thieme.de/).